The Mandalorian: Publishing

 Lucasfilm announced a publishing campaign of tie-in books and comics for the series in June 2020.
 The campaign was announced to include The Art of The Mandalorian (Season One) by Phil Szostak, an original adult novel written by Adam Christopher and published by Del Rey Books, a visual guide written by Pablo Hidalgo and published by DK, a junior novelization of the first season written by Joe Schreiber, and comic books inspired by the series to be published by Marvel Comics and IDW.
 One month later, the novel by Christopher was delayed from December 2020 to November 2021, before both it and the visual guide by Hidalgo was canceled in March 2021.
 Hidalgo stated in December 2021 that the publishing program had been put on hold to avoid any potential contradictions or restrictions that may have arisen between the published material and the spin-off series in development.

+A manga adaptation illustrated by Yūsuke Ōsawa began serialization in Square Enix's Monthly Big Gangan magazine on May 25, 2022.
+The manga adaptation is licensed in English by Viz Media.